datacraft-dsc/DEPs/6/README.md

 The Invoke API

-- Provides Ocean users tools to transform data assets registered on the Ocean network.
+- Provides tools to transform data assets.
 - Facilitates a workflow pipeline of data asset transformations.
-- Enables provenance tracking by Ocean provenance aware algorithms.
+- Enables provenance tracking by provenance aware algorithms.

-### Trust

-Data publishers in the Ocean ecosystem want to publish data assets, and data consumers want to run algorithms on data assets they purchase.
-However, some datasets may contain sensitive information (e.g. personally identifiable information, health records, financial information) and data publishers may be concerned about the possibility of a data escape.

-The Invoke API provides a mechanism for Ocean ecosystem actors to run algorithms on data, while minimizing the possibility of data escape.
-The details of trust levels and the systems required to prevent data escape are described in a different DEP.

-## Roles
+## Entities

 - Asset/algorithm owner: The owner of the algorithm,
-  - May be registered as an Ocean asset
+  - May be registered as a data asset
   - May be available as a deployable package (e.g. a docker image or a jar on a maven repo)
 - Service provider: The actor that runs the algorithm on their server(s).
 - Service consumer: The actor that invokes the service.
-- Agent: The software entity that enables Service Instance interactions  with the rest of the Ocean community.
+- Agent: The software entity that enables Service Instance interactions with the rest of the data ecosystem.
   - Agent can be of many types, such as local or remote, and communicate via different interfaces.
   - The rest of this document assumes a remote Agent that communicates over REST.

 The rest of this document is written for the perspective of a data consumer.
-Data Publishers are advised to read DEP XX for instructions to implement Operations.

 ### Consumer flow